Understanding Sin

 A better understanding of sin results when it is seen that sin is a matter of value systems and relationships.

-God's value system is sacrificial love for the benefit of others (John 15:9-13), and relationships are based on common value systems (Philippians 2:1-8). note God's value system is the only one that can be shared because all other ones are selfish and are therefore proprietary to the holder (Isaiah 53:6).
+The value system of God is sacrificial love for the benefit of others (John 15:9-13), and relationships are based on common value systems (Philippians 2:1-8). ••• This value system of God is the only one that can be shared because all other ones are selfish and are therefore proprietary to the holder (Isaiah 53:6).
 The actions that result from these other value systems bring exploitation and broken relationships (Romans 1:18-32).

 Within this perspective, sin is choosing a value system other than God's, and the result of this sin is sinful acts.
 The effects of sin, and the results of sinful acts are burdens or debts in relationship.